-Cost-of-Living Adjustment (COLA) is a permanent annual increase to your retirement benefit that is based on the cost-of-living index.
-Included in your monthly benefit (when you become eligible), it’s designed to address inflation as it occurs.
+A Cost-of-Living Adjustment (COLA) is a permanent annual increase to your retirement benefit that is based on the cost-of-living index and a formula set by State law.
+Included in your monthly pension benefit (once you become eligible), it’s designed to address inflation as it occurs.

 Sample Net Change Letter

 To begin receiving COLA payments, you must be:

 - Age 62 or older and retired for five or more years; or

 - Age 55 or older and retired for ten or more years (uniformed employees such as police officers, firefighters and correction officers covered by a special plan that allows for retirement, regardless of age, after a specific number of years); or

 - A disability retiree for five years; or

 - The spouse of a deceased retiree receiving a lifetime benefit under an option elected by the retiree at retirement; or

 - A beneficiary receiving the accidental death benefit for five or more years on behalf of a deceased NYSLRS member.